vitaly-t/pg-promise/README.md

     console.log(reason); // printing the reason why the transaction was rejected });
 ```
-A detached transaction acquires a connection and exposes object `ctx` to let all containing queries execute on the same connection.
+A detached transaction acquires a connection and exposes object `t` to let all containing queries execute on the same connection.

-And when executing a transaction within a shared connection chain, the only thing that changes is that parameter `ctx` becomes the
+And when executing a transaction within a shared connection chain, the only thing that changes is that parameter `t` becomes the
 same as parameter `sco` from opening a shared connection, so either one can be used inside such a transaction interchangeably.

 ###### Shared-connection transaction: